 Oh, one more thing…

-Efficacy disclaimer – The steps described here will work most discs.
-In the rare instances where this is not the case do not seem to follow and discernible pattern.
+Efficacy disclaimer – The steps described here will work for most discs.
+The rare instances for which this is not the case do not seem to follow any discernible pattern.

 For example, the same steps to persuade a dark comedy to present you with a Marmalade Sandwich (in mp4 format), may cause a loveable cartoon bear to fix you with a stare that’s harder than a coffin nail.